lucastassis/LLP-AL/README.md

-# On Combining Learning from Label Proportions and Active Learning in Low-Budget Regimes
+# On Combining Active Learning and Deep Learning from Label Proportions in Low-Budget Regimes

-Repository containing the code used in the work "On Combining Learning from Label Proportions and Active Learning in Low-Budget Regimes"
+Repository containing the code used in the work "On Combining Active Learning and Deep Learning from Label Proportions in Low-Budget Regimes"

 ## Requirements
 All the codes were written using Python3.
 You can install the requirements file by using: